 When proceeding to the passive CLARITY protocol, hearts harvested from a mouse line that incorporates an endogenous fluorescent reporter for cell lineage tracing should be protected from light (Figure 2), which can be accomplished by wrapping the glass vial in aluminum foil.
 During the clearing step, the time incubating in Clearing Solution is variable depending on the age of the mouse when the heart was harvested.
 This step is complete when the entire tissue is consistently opaque, with no discoloration in the center (Figure 2B-C).
 The hearts will become increasingly transparent after storage in RIMS solution at room temperature for a couple of days (Figure 2D).
 It should be noted that tissue expansion may occur during the clearing process.

 Our passive CLARITY protocol permits effective antibody penetration and thus is compatible with immunohistochemistry methods to label protein(s) of interest.
 This was validated in Actl6bCre;Rosa26tdT transgenic mice, which label mature neurons with the tdTomato (tdT) reporter protein.
-The cardiac nerves are mainly superficial, with some populations residing in the epicardial layer, therefore we used this cell population as a proof-of-principal model for the reproducibility of endogenous reporter signal (Figure 3A), as well as preservation of reporter protein conformation before and after CLARITY (Figure 3B,C).
+The cardiac nerves are mainly superficial, with some populations residing in the epicardial layer, therefore we used this cell population as a proof-of-principal model for the reproducibility of endogenous reporter signal (Figure 3A), as well as preservation of reporter protein conformation before and after CLARITY (Figure 3B-C).
 Our representative results from Actl6bCre;Rosa26tdT mice show that the endogenous tdT protein signal seen in nerves of an uncleared P7 heart was faithfully recapitulated in nerves of both uncleared and cleared tdT immunolabeled P7 hearts (Figure 3).
 To immunolabel tdT-positive nerves, a Red Fluorescent Protein (RFP) primary antibody (rabbit polyclonal; 1:200 dilution; Rockland #600-401-379) was used along with an Alexa Fluor 488 secondary antibody (goat polyclonal; 1:1000 dilution; Invitrogen #A-11008).
 To visualize the cleared heart by eye during immunostaining and imaging steps, an ultraviolet flashlight may be briefly used to illuminate the heart.

 FIGURE AND TABLE LEGENDS: